CouncilDataProject/cdp-backend/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+## Developer Installation

+If something goes wrong at any point during installing the library please see how [our CI/CD on GitHub Actions](.github/workflows/build-main.yml) installs and builds the project as it will always be the most up-to-date.

 ## Get Started!
 Ready to contribute?
 Here's how to set up `cdp-backend` for local development.